shalziekay/gender_film_industry_w209/README.md

 3. Box Office Revenue - This dataset contains information about each film and how much it made in box office revenue ($).

 In this repo are the Tableau workbooks used to generate the dashboards and visualizations, as well as the HTML/CSS files used to see the full website with the Tableau dashboards embedded in them.

+The website is also hosted through the ISchool: apps-spring21.ischool.berkeley.edu/~anushamohan/w209